dylan-lang/opendylan/documentation/duim-reference/source/graphics.rst

 been defined explicitly.
 You can use these functions by following the general procedure below:

-Create a new path using *start-path*.
+1. Create a new path using *start-path*.

-#.
-Define the appearance of the path using any combination of *line-to*
-   , *move-to*, *curve-to*, and *arc-to*.
+2. Define the appearance of the path using any combination of *line-to* , *move-to*, *curve-to*, and *arc-to*.
-#.
-Optionally, use *close-path* to create a closed path from the
+3. Optionally, use *close-path* to create a closed path from the segments defined in step 2 above.
-   segments defined in step `Define the appearance of the path using any combination of line-to, move-to, curve-to, and arc-to.`_ above.
-#.
-End the current path definition using *end-path* (if you have not
-   already used *close-path*).
+4. End the current path definition using *end-path* (if you have not already used *close-path*).
-#.
-Render the outline of the path to the drawable object using
+5. Render the outline of the path to the drawable object using *stroke-path*.
-   *stroke-path*.
-#.
-If the path you created is closed, flood fill the path using
+6. If the path you created is closed, flood fill the path using *fill-path*.
-   *fill-path*.

 Each of these functions is described in a little more in the following